gcarrarom/kubeconfig-cleaner-cli/README.md

 If you know the name of the config entry you're going to remove, you can always use the `-n` or `--name` option to remove it.

 # Installation
 There are plenty of ways of installing this tool.
-Althought I would always recommend to wait for the full release, feel free to download the beta versions as well.
+Although I would always recommend to wait for the full release, feel free to download the beta versions as well.
+## Requirements
+Python 3.x
 ## PyPI (pip)
 To install using pip, simply run this command: